rootCircle/Zoom-AutoRecorder/README.md

 ### Alternatives
 - Warning: User discretion is required!
 I don't take any responsibility for any issues faced while using these alternatives.
   They are just for informational purposes only.
 I have not tested either of these, except for [AutoRecorder](https://github.com/SMazeikis/AutoRecorder).
-- I also need to inform users that a few of the below-mentioned scripts may require sensitive info, including but not limited to, your zoom passwords, etc. So proceed solely at your own risk only!
+- I also need to inform users that a few of the below-mentioned scripts may require sensitive info, including but not limited to, your zoom passwords, etc. So proceed solely at your own risk!
 - It is worth mentioning that some of these alternatives work without using any 3rd party recording software, which is a great feature to look at!
 - Well-documented Repos
      - [OZ-Automatic-Recorder](https://github.com/tsamouridis/OZ-Automatic-Recorder)